 Sexual Harassment Prevention Sessions

-All ICLA students must complete a sexual harassment training workshop prior to beginning their internships.
-The Office of Equal Opportunity Compliance offers these workshops each semester.
-The purpose of these training sessions is twofold.
-We seek to educate students about sexual harassment so they will be know what to do if they are confronted with it and show them ways they can minimize or eliminate behaviors and actions which others could perceive as sexual harassment.
-Students who do not attend a workshop prior to arriving in Los Angeles will be able to attend training session during orientation in L.A.
-All sessions will be held in Textor 101.
+All ICLA students must complete an online sexual harassment training workshop prior to beginning their internships.
+The purpose of this workshop is twofold.
+We seek to educate students about sexual harassment so they will be know what to do if they are confronted with it, and show them ways they can minimize or eliminate behaviors and actions which others could perceive as sexual harassment.
+You can access the online workshop through the "Sexual Harassment Workshop" menu item to the left.

 Participating in a student internship can be an important part of every student's higher education experience.
 However, most students, both male and female, have no idea what to do when confronted with sexual harassment.
 Unwanted advancements or sexually explicitly gestures and jokes can be damaging to a student's confidence both during the internship and when seeking employment after graduation.
 In addition, many students are unaware when their own well-intentioned conduct is viewed as unprofessional and offensive, putting them in jeopardy both academically and professionally.
 Learn the basics of how to identify and respond to sexual harassment as well as how to avoid engaging in behavior that could be perceived as sexual harassment by others.